radio-aktywne/tulip/docs/docs/01-Index.md

 title: Index
 ---

-# webshows app
+# webshows

-Emission shows web UI 🎭
+Broadcast shows app 🎭

 ## 💡 About

-`webshows` is a web application for managing shows and events.
+`webshows` is a web app for managing shows and events.